dvangennip/webos-devtool/README.md

 * [System Executer](http://devdaily.com/java/java-processbuilder-process-system-exec) - By Alvin Alexander

 ###Some coding notes
 I am no professional coder, so GUI and process handling is only partially disentangled.
-It is best seens as a lot of GUI code with a specific part meant for handling tasks (in a separate thread).
+It is best seen as a lot of GUI code with a specific part meant for handling tasks (in a separate thread).
 Remember, code spaghetti is best eaten with a good temper :)

 ###License
 Source code is available under a [Creative Commons Attribution-NonCommercial license](http://creativecommons.org/licenses/by-nc/3.0/), so you are free to do with it as you desire.
 I cannot support commercial use of this code as it depends on other's open source efforts for its functionality.
 It would be kind (but not necessary) to let me know.